-Students must earn a grade of C or higher in order to receive transfer credit and fulfill prerequisite courses.
+Students must earn a grade of C or higher in order to fulfill prerequisite courses.
 Please see Drake University's Transfer Credit Information page or contact the College of Pharmacy and Health Sciences at (515) 271-3018 for more information.
 Students who wish to fulfill prerequisites using Advanced Placement (AP) scores must earn a 4 or higher on the AP exam.
-Please see Drake University's AP, IB and CLEP Credit policy or contact the College of Pharmacy and Health Sciences for more information.
+Please contact the College of Pharmacy and Health Sciences for more information.

 Drake University's Occupational Therapy Doctorate (OTD) program operates on a rolling admission process.
+We will interview and admit students until the O1 class is full and a sufficient number of applicants have been identified for the wait list.
 We recommend submitting application materials early in order to ensure your application is processed and considered in a timely manner.
-Students with strong applications and academic credentials will be invited to complete the second phase of the admission process, which includes a scored on-campus interview and a scored writing assessment.
+Students with strong applications and academic credentials will be invited to complete the second phase of the admission process, which includes a required virtual or on-campus interview.